 Hopi Reservation

-Located in northeastern Arizona, the Hopi Reservation is home to the Hopi people, who have lived there for thousands of years.
-The Hopi are known for their intricate pottery, as well as their kachina dolls, which represent ancestral spirits.
+Located in northeastern Arizona, the Hopi Reservation is home to the Hopi people, who have lived there for thousands of years. visiting the Hopi Reservation The Hopi are known for their intricate pottery, as well as their kachina dolls, which represent ancestral spirits.
 Visitors to the reservation can visit the Hopi Cultural Center, which features exhibits on Hopi history and culture, and the Hopi Arts and Crafts Guild, where local artists sell their work.

 Montezuma Castle National Monument